 PATHWAYS TO MINISTRY

 “Call” is God’s invitation to use your God-given gifts and talents to minister in the church and in the world.
 The call is different for each person, some of whom are called to ordained ministry.
-Specific information for youth can be found here.
+Specific information for youth.

 What are the educational requirements to be an elder?

 East Ohio Conference requires that an elder hold a bachelor’s or equivalent degree from a college or university and has completed a Master of Divinity or equivalent degree from a school of theology or seminary before being commissioned.